alexewerlof/micromustache/README.md

 //output = "Michael Jackson had 3 children: Paris-Michael, Prince and Michael"
 ```

-*As you can see unline MustacheJS, micromustache doesn't have loops.*
+*As you can see unlike MustacheJS, micromustache doesn't have loops.*

 ### Differences with MustacheJS render() method